gregbo/mininet_frr/README.md

 ```

 This starts the mininet emulator and the relevant FRR routing deamons, and brings up the
 mininet command line.
-Mininet provides access to the shell on each emulated node
+Mininet provides access to the linux shell on each emulated node
 and connectivity tests.
 To stop the emulation and shutdown the FRR daemons, enter exit or press ^D.

 At the mininet> prompt, you can run tests:

+For example:
 ```
 r1 ping r3
 pingall
 ```

-Run Linux shell commands on individual nodes:
+To run Linux shell commands on individual nodes:
 ```
 r1 ip route
 ```

-To access the FRR command shell, run vtysh from a
+To access the FRR command and configuration shell, run vtysh from a
 a Linux termimal for a specific node: vtysh -N "node name"

+Example:
 ```
 sudo vtysh -N r1
+show running-config
 ```

 ## Notes

-These examples focus on routing protocols and protocol configuraiton.
+These examples focus on routing protocols and protocol configuration.
 We uses Mininet switches
 to connect multiple hosts in a submit.
 Mininet supports Openflow by running a controller, however none of these examples
-directly use Openflow, beyond whatever Mininet may be doing to make the switches just work.
+directly use Openflow, beyond whatever Mininet may be doing to make
+the switches "just work".

 The configuration scripts config_frr.sh create subdirectories under the
 FRR configuraiton, run state, and logging directories and populates the configuration
 files.
-Note that any existing configuration files in these directories are erased.
+Note that any existing configuration files in these directories are erased
+as new ones are applied.
+Copy any updated configurations out of
+/etc/frr/*nodename* before reconfiguring.

-Also note that each of the scenarios "work" in that the routing configuration
+While each of these scenarios "work" in that the routing configuration
-provides connectivity, but are likely not good examples of how to do things
+provides connectivity, but are not good examples of how to do things
 "in the right way".
 There are improvements to be made.

 # Requirements